 General guidance on obtaining information from DOE under these statutes is available here.

-In accordance with the DOE’s FOIA regulations at 10 CFR 1004, the DOE Office of Science Integrated Support Center (ISC) electronic public reading rooms maintained by the ISC offices in Chicago and Oak Ridge (two of approximately 20 such facilities around the country) is available to the general public to provide information and documents about Energy Department programs and sites and laboratories under ISC records jurisdiction of its offices in Chicago and Oak Ridge.
+In accordance with the DOE’s FOIA regulations at 10 CFR 1004, the DOE Office of Science Consolidated Support Center (CSC) electronic public reading rooms maintained by the CSC offices in Chicago and Oak Ridge (two of approximately 20 such facilities around the country) is available to the general public to provide information and documents about Energy Department programs and sites and laboratories under CSC records jurisdiction of its offices in Chicago and Oak Ridge.

-FOIA Requester Service Center at the Office of Science ISC Chicago Location
+FOIA Requester Service Center at the Office of Science CSC Chicago Location

 9800 South Cass Avenue